The

 diagram.
 Very close in this instance means within plus or

-on the schematic diagram are measured values for direct connection
+marked on the schematic diagram are measured values for direct

-of 9.0V power with low signal input, all with the negative meter
+connection of 9.0V power with low signal input, all with the

-part.
-There will usually be a wire loose or shorted in that
+usually be a wire loose or shorted in that area.

-nearby wiring.
-If you have used a different enclosure,
+from nearby wiring.
+If you have used a different

-ensure that the wiring in general and the two coils on the ferrite
+enclosure, ensure that the wiring in general and the two coils

-that the radio is working but is very hissy or squeals, try moving
+If you find that the radio is working but is very hissy or

-the coupling coil up the ferrite rod a small distance away from
+squeals, try moving the coupling coil up the ferrite rod a small

 End Of Construction

-problems getting going, or if you've bought all your own
+going, or if you've bought all your own components.
+If you

 Design Philosophy